Sonoma Coast AVA

 Sonoma Coast is an American Viticultural Area (AVA) in Sonoma County, California encompassing approximately 750 sqmi, mostly along the coastline of the Pacific Ocean, but also includes inland areas extending from San Pablo Bay to the Mendocino County border.
-It was established on June 10, 1987 as the nation's 91^{st}, the state's 50^{th} and the county's eleventh AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Ms. Sara Schorske, a wine industry consultant residing in Santa Rosa, California, for a viticultural area in Sonoma County, to be known as "Sonoma Coast."
+It was established on June 10, 1987, as the nation's 91^{st}, the state's 50^{th} and the county's eleventh appellation by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Ms. Sara Schorske, a wine industry consultant residing in Santa Rosa, California, proposing a viticultural area in Sonoma County, to be known as "Sonoma Coast."